Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              Maximum number of publish requests to every queue once subscriptions are created in the session.
                                Default: `10`.
-      --smi, --subscriptionmanagementinterval, --SubscriptionManagementIntervalSeconds=VALUE
-                             The interval in seconds after which the publisher re-applies the desired state of the subscription to a session.
-                               Default: `0` (only on configuration change).
-      --bnr, --badnoderetrydelay, --BadMonitoredItemRetryDelaySeconds=VALUE
-                             The delay in seconds after which nodes that were rejected by the server while added or updating a subscription or while publishing, are re-applied
-                               to a subscription.
-                               Set to 0 to disable retrying.
-                               Default: `1800` seconds.
-      --inr, --invalidnoderetrydelay, --InvalidMonitoredItemRetryDelaySeconds=VALUE
-                             The delay in seconds after which the publisher attempts to re-apply nodes that were incorrectly configured to a subscription.
-                               Set to 0 to disable retrying.
-                               Default: `300` seconds.
-      --ser, --subscriptionerrorretrydelay, --SubscriptionErrorRetryDelaySeconds=VALUE
-                             The delay in seconds between attempts to create a subscription in a session.
-                               Set to 0 to disable retrying.
-                               Default: `2` seconds.
       --dcp, --disablecomplextypepreloading, --DisableComplexTypePreloading[=VALUE]
                              Complex types (structures, enumerations) a server
                                exposes are preloaded from the server after the